 An arresting setting, funereal tone and solid performances don’t wholly atone for a script that’s thin on frights or suspense in the Aussie thriller “Sweet River.”

-It’s about lost children and adults who die supernatural deaths when they try to move on from that trauma.
+It’s about lost children and adults who die supernatural deaths when they try to move on from the trauma of those “lost.”

 That’s where Hanna (English born Aussie actress Lisa Kay) has come to get out of her head, listen to her meditation tapes and maybe dry out.
 She’s rented a manager’s cottage on the edge of the cane fields, one cane field in particular.